mihailthebuilder/crypto-research/README.md

 ![correlation matrix timeseries](btc-corr-ts.png)

-The chart above showcases the results.
-We can see that there's no clear trend.
+The chart above showcases the results, and there doesn't seem to be a clear trend.

 ### Replicating the research